attackgoat/screen-13/examples/README.md

 ## Loading content

-For anything more advanced that colors and lines we'll need to address the topic of content and how Screen 13 prefers to handle it.
+For anything more advanced than colors and lines we'll need to address the topic of content and how Screen 13 prefers to handle it.
 All assets are baked at design-time using a process [described here](../README.md#Asset%20Baking).
 We'll describe the additional source files below.

 ### Fonts